morimekta/utils/README.md

 Morimekta Utilities
 ===================

-Various utilities maintained and primarily developed by @morimekta.
+Various utilities maintained and primarily developed by @morimekta, a.k.a.
+Stein Eldar Johnsen.
+Contributions are welcome.

 ## Utilities